gem/oq-engine/doc/engine/FAQ.md

 ***

-### DatabaseError: invalid byte sequence for encoding "UTF8": 0x00
+### DatabaseError: invalid byte sequence for encoding "UTF8": 0x00 (Ubuntu 12.04 only)

 A more detailed stack trace: